riceissa/issarice.com/drafts/spaced-repetition.md

 this periodically so that it will usually be the case that i only have a huge backlog of cloze deletions (and of nothing else).

+update: i've since moved away from cloze deletion in general, so this isn't really a problem now.

 # effects on non-SRS memories of using SRS?

 does spaced repetition "force out" more memories that are not tracked